gro5-AberUni/RegionGrow/paper/paper.md

 All pixels within the neighbourhood are plotted into a 3D feature space as shown in Figure 3.
 The Euclidean colour distance between each pixel and the selected pixel is determined shown in figure 4.
-Pixels with a lower colour distance are considered to be of a similar colour.
+Pixels with a lower colour distance are of a similar colour.

 ![3D feature space showing pixels within the local area of the